agourlay/agourlay.github.io/content/2022-07-23-rust-performance-retrospective-part2.md

 The `parser::record::Record` is an enum which represents all possible top-level records found in an `hprof` file.

-The largest variant is `GcSegment` with 134 bytes, which is larger than the 128 bytes mentioned above.
+The largest variant is `GcSegment`, with 134 bytes, which is larger than the 128 bytes mentioned above.

 The corresponding Rust code looks like the following: